Listeria riparia

 Listeria riparia is a species of bacteria.
 It is a Gram-positive, facultatively anaerobic, non-motile, non-spore-forming bacillus.
-It is non-pathongenic.
+It is non-pathogenic.
 Its name refers to the riparian zone, and its discovery was first published in 2014.

 Listeria riparia "(c)an be differentiated from other non-motile species of the genus Listeria by a combination of α-mannosidase activity and the ability to acidify L-rhamnose, D-galactose and L-arabinose."